 TE with greater than 50% specificity above C12 and less than 10% specificity for C12 and below denoted by the label “1”

-TE with greater than 50% specificity for C12 or below and less than 10% specificity above C12 denoted by the label “3”
+TE with greater than 50% specificity for C12 or below

-TE with mixed specificity denoted by the label “2”
+TE with specificity for C12 and shorter substrates between 10% and 50% denoted by the label “2”

 The length of TE sequences ranges from 300 to 412.
 Figure 1 shows the length of the sequences against the number of TE instances for each sequence length.
 The maximum count is of sequence length 399 representing the Cuphea viscosissima, henceforth referred to as Cupv, class of enzymes.
 The dataset has a higher percentage of TE with more than 50% specificity at or below C12 and less than 10% specificity for above C12 substrates.
 Figure 2 highlights this trait of the dataset.
 Enzyme class 3 (the TE with more than 50% specificity at or below C12 and less than 10% specificity for substrates above C12) accounts for about 48% of the training data while Enzyme class 1 (TE with more than 50% specificity above C12 and less than 10% specificity for substrates below C12 accounts) accounts for about 35% of the training data.
 Only 17% of the training data is represented by Enzyme Class 2, (the TE of mixed specificity).